camptocamp/odoo-project-tools/docs/otools-pr.md

 For this, you and that other person should be on the same local network (both at the office, or both on the VPN).

-Kindly as that other person to start odoo, and then ask for his/her IP address and for the odoo port.
+Kindly ask that other person to start odoo, and then ask for his/her IP address and for the odoo port.
  - IP address can be retrieved with `ip -4 a` (the interface should be `ppp0` if on the VPN);
  - The Odoo port usually is 8069, but it might vary depending on practices.

-With those information, you should be able to connect to an odoo instance from your browser with that url `http://<IP ADDRESS>:<ODOO PORT>`.
+With that piece of information, you should be able to connect to the remote Odoo instance from your browser with that url `http://<IP ADDRESS>:<ODOO PORT>`.

 ## Configuration